Exercise for weight loss: Calories burned in 1 hour

 Being active can help you lose weight and keep it off.
 Find out how much you need.By Mayo Clinic Staff

 Being active is an important part of any weight-loss or weight-maintenance program.
 When you're active, your body uses more energy (calories).
 And when you burn more calories than you consume, you lose weight.

 Because 3,500 calories equals about 1 pound (0.45 kilogram) of fat, you need to burn 3,500 calories more than you take in to lose 1 pound.
 So if you cut 500 calories from your diet each day, you'd lose about 1 pound a week (500 calories x 7 days = 3,500 calories).
 There are other factors that can influence this equation.
 Because of changes that occur in the body over time, calories may need to be decreased further to continue weight loss.

 Diet or exercise: Does one matter more?

 Both are important.
-However, while diet has a stronger effect on weight loss than physical activity does, physical activity, including exercise, has a stronger effect in preventing weight regain after weight loss.
+Diet has a stronger effect on weight loss than physical activity does; physical activity, including exercise, has a stronger effect in preventing weight regain after weight loss.